Chapter 5:

 “You could stay for a little longer, if you want.”

-She zipped her hoodie, slid her hands into her pockets, and turned towards the door.
+She zipped her hoodie, shoved her hands into her pockets, and turned for the door without a glance.

 “Don't worry about anything.
 I got you covered.”

 Something in his voice made her pause.
 A plea.
-A pathetic effort to ground her.
+A desperate effort to ground her.
 She clicked her tongue.

 Crow bit his lip, trying to find the right words.
 He exhaled and looked away, nodding as if finally resting his case.